-This 20 Minute Spicy Pork Udon Stir Fry is full of flavour and weeknight easy!
-Using wok-ready udon noodles means no boiling is required, so dinner is ready in just 20 minutes!
+Full of flavour and weeknight easy!
+This 20 Minute Spicy Pork Udon Stir Fry uses wok-ready udon noodles means no boiling is required, so dinner is ready in just 20 minutes!

 Udon noodle stir fries are a favourite fast and easy meal around here.
 I love the heartiness of these fat noodles!
 This 20 Minute Spicy Pork Udon Stir Fry, combines quick marinated pork with vegetables, udon noodles and a spicy sauce.

 Don’t worry though if you aren’t a spice lover.
 You can easily control the heat.

 If you start with fresh, frozen or shelf-stable, vacuum sealed udon, there is no need to cook the udon ahead.
 They can go straight into the wok!
 For frozen udon noodles, place them in a bowl of cold water to thaw just before you start your stir fry and then right into the wok.

 This udon stir fry is the 2nd of three recipes I’m sharing this week that use “Fast Fry” boneless pork loin cutlets.
 Check out my Pork Tonkatsu Bowl, for another recipe.
 Watch for a 3rd pork loin recipe on Saturday.